EloisaRL/Metabolomic-data-analysis-app/README.md

 ---

-> 🚀 **Quick Start**
+🚀 **Quick Start**
-> After you’ve browsed the folders and seen the example outputs above, you’re all set—just open the app, select **Dummy Project** in the project selection dropdown (in the Single-Study or Multi-Study tab), and start exploring immediately!
+After you’ve browsed the folders and seen the example outputs above, you’re all set—just open the app, select **Dummy Project** in the project selection dropdown (in the Single-Study or Multi-Study tab), and start exploring immediately!

 ## Contributing

+We welcome contributions!
+Here’s how to get started:

+**Report issues**
+   - 🔍 Found a bug?
+Open an issue with steps to reproduce.
+   - 💡 Have an idea?
+Open an issue describing the feature.

 ## License

+This project is licensed under the MIT License.
+See the [LICENSE](LICENSE) file for details.